 Digital archive is a web application used for browsing digtal documents stored in the AMCR.
 Its interface is fully connected to the AMCR and makes available all the archived documents including supplementary description and spatial data.
 Digital archive includes English thesauri.

 The database created after the flood of 2002.
 It allows access to digital copies of documents stored in the Archive of the Institute of Archaeology of the CAS in Prague.
-Currently a new version is being prepared, which will be fully integrated in the Archaeological Map of the CR.
+Currently a new application of Digital Archive takes its place, which is be fully integrated in the Archaeological Map of the CR.

 The library collection focuses on the needs of the research conducted by the Institute of Archaeology of the CAS in Brno.
 Currently more than 44,000 books are contained.
 Since 1999 the records have been kept in the ALEPH system.
 Entries on older titles are now being revised as part of the AIS CR project.